stfc/cloud-helm-charts/charts/chatops/README.md

 # ChatOps

-A helm chart for sending slack reminders of open PRs to cloud team
+A helm chart for sending Slack messages of open GitHub pull requests to a Slack workspace.

 # Installation